Hvitserk's Sustainable Tourism Initiative

 How Hvitserk works to give back: a deep dive into Norway’s Scenic Hikes Initiative

-As a small country of 5 million citizens and extensive nature, Frilutsliv, as its called in Norwegian, is an essential cultural aspect of Norway’s people.
+As a small country of 5 million citizens and extensive nature, Frilutsliv (directly translated to outdoor life), is an essential cultural aspect of Norway’s people.
 This concept is essentially the Norwegians right and enjoyment in connecting to nature.
 Children start experiencing the outdoors before they can walk, and as they age, outdoor activities and time in nature is a part of their daily life.
 With this experience and devotion to natural places, Norwegians tend to have mountain experience, knowledge, and ample room to find solitude in the Norwegian wilderness.
-With an influx of millions of tourists, increasing each year, the nature Norwegians have enjoyed and taken care of for generations is suddenly being overrun.
-The impact from high levels of use, from an infrastructure standpoint, environmental standpoint and local impact standpoint, is becoming a serious threat to the Norwegian Frilutsliv, as well as to the nature itself.
+In order to keep this ritual alive for Norwegians, as well as share the experience with travelers, National Scenic Hikes initiative was born.

-Hvitserk of Norway, foreseeing this conflict in 2015, decided to take action.
 As the leader in adventure travel in Norway, we are responsible for setting a good example to other guide companies, and take care of the places we depend upon.
-Trygve, an employee with Hvitserk, founded the idea of Norwegian Scenic Hikes (NSH).
-Instead of a problem, we see it as an opportunity to help Norwegian nature, local economies and increasing tourism find balance.
-Hvitserk is now working in collaboration with NSH and local government to create sustainable infrastrucutre for Norwegian tourism.
+Trygve, former CEO of Hvitserk of Norway, founded, together with Norwegian Environmental Agency and other local travel industry companies, the idea of National Scenic Hikes (NSH).
+Instead of a problem, we see the increase in visitors as an opportunity to help Norwegian nature, local economies and increasing tourism find balance.
+Hvitserk of Norway has been working in collaboration with NSH and local government through our foundation, the Cairn Foundation, to create sustainable infrastructure for Norwegian tourism.

 In other countries around the world, National Parks and open spaces receive funding from the government, as well as charging visitors a small fee to use the facilities, for example: roads, bathrooms, parking lots, trash and recycling, among other resources.
 In Norway, these amenities have been provided by the Norwegian government on a small, manageable scale.
-Suddenly, the infrastructure is not enough to support the number of visitors each year, its carrying capacity has been maxed out.
-Due to this problem, and threat to Norway’s pristine nature, Norwegian Scenic Hikes has taken the initiative.
-Applying to the government for funding, NSH has received 10 million NOK annually to invest in infrastructure and safety around Norway’s most popular hikes.
-Not only have they been supported by the government, but also have had this funding matched by the Norwegian Environmental Agency, giving NSH 20 million NOK annually for the last three years.
+Now, for larger populations, NSH has applied to the government for funding, receiving approximately 10 million NOK annually to invest in infrastructure and safety around Norway’s most popular hikes.
+Not only have they been supported by the government, but also have had this funding matched by private organizations.

 This financial support is being used to create a sustainable system for the upcoming decades in Norway.
-Currently, NSH has invested in 20 different mountain areas that meet an established set of 40 criteria.
-This criteria must be met by the local municipality and businesses in the area, in order to receive funding and help from NSH.
-In order to manage this high amount of tourism, the area must be willing to work hard towards goals of sustainable growth and devotion to keeping our spaces clean, healthy and safe, summarized in 40 points.
-This creates a future Visitor Management Plan that will help ensure their foreseeable future.
-NHS will invest in mountain areas by providing a variety of opportunities, including:
+Currently, NSH has invested in around 20 different mountain areas that strive to meet a set of 40 criteria working towards goals of sustainable growth and devotion to keeping our spaces clean, healthy and safe.
+This creates a future Visitor Management Plan that will help ensure the community’s foreseeable future.
+NHS will support in mountain areas by providing a variety of opportunities, including:

--public transport schedules allowing people easy travel to and from high impact areas instead of driving personal vehicles and needing more parking lots, which damage the local ecosystems and the global health of our planet.
+-public transport schedules allowing people easy travel to and from highly visited areas instead of driving personal vehicles and needing more parking lots, which damage the local ecosystems and the global health of our planet

 -bathroom infrastructure in major parking areas